Are you shopping for a new refrigerator but need help deciding between LG and GE?

 When I spoke to the expert at United Appliance Parts in Schenectady, New York, he said most refrigerator brands are the same, but he doesn’t recommend Samsung and LG because parts are more expensive and harder to find.
 Also, most repair companies won’t work on LG.

 According to the Yale Appliance Reliability report, LG has been improving.
-In 2020, their service rate was 27.8%, meaning almost a third of LG refrigerators sold needed service within the first year.
-But in 2021, the service rate dropped to 4.5%.
+In 2021, their service rate was 27.8%, meaning almost a third of LG refrigerators sold needed service within the first year.
+But in 2022, the service rate dropped to 4.5%.
 In the 2023 report, LG’s service rate was 6.9%.

 It’s worth noting that LG recently settled a class-action lawsuit involving defective compressors on refrigerators made between 2014 and 2017.
 Units made since then are proving to work better with fewer issues.

-Although these numbers indicate that LG refrigerators were more reliable than GE in 2021, you need to take these results with a grain of salt.
+Although these numbers indicate that LG refrigerators are more reliable than GE, you need to take these results with a grain of salt.
 There are several caveats to consider when reviewing the data.
 For example:

 - Number of units sold: Service rate is more volatile when fewer units are sold.
 Yale only discloses the ratio of units sold to service calls, not the actual figures.